zumerhub/airbnb-clone-project/README.md

 ### Software developer
-  - Engineers and stabilizes the product
+  - Engineers and stabilizes the product.
-  - Solves any technical problems emerging during the development lifecycle
+  - Solves any technical problems emerging during the development lifecycle.

 A software developer does the actual job and codes an application.
 And just like an app features a front end and a back end, there are front-end and back-end developers.

 ### Quality assurance (QA) engineer
-  - Makes sure an application performs according to requirements
+  - Makes sure an application performs according to requirements.
-  - Spots functional and non-functional defects
+  - Spots functional and non-functional defects.

   The job of a quality assurance engineer is to verify whether an application meets the requirements—both functional and non-functional.
 Functional requirements define what an application should do, while non-functional requirements specify how it should do that.
 To verify both, QA specialists run various checks, followed by analyzing the test results and reporting on the application quality.

 ### Test automation engineer
-  - Designs a test automation ecosystem
+  - Designs a test automation ecosystem.
-  - Writes and maintains test scripts for automated testing
+  - Writes and maintains test scripts for automated testing.

   A test automation engineer is there to help you test faster and better.
 To enable that, they develop test automation scripts—small programs that provide reliable and continuous feedback on application quality without any human involvement.

 ### DevOps engineer
-  - Facilitates cooperation between development and operations teams
+  - Facilitates cooperation between development and operations teams.
-  - Builds continuous integration and continuous delivery (CI/CD) pipelines for faster delivery
+  - Builds continuous integration and continuous delivery (CI/CD) pipelines for faster delivery.

   DevOps engineers serve as a link between the two teams, unifying and automating the software delivery process and helping strike a balance between introducing changes quickly and keeping an application stable.
 Working together with software developers, system administrators, and operational staff, DevOps engineers oversee and facilitate code releases on a CI/CD basis.